iamhitarth/Mocha-Chai-Testing/README.md

-gumroad1
+Mocha-Chai-Testing
 ========
-Small test utility that finds pivot of a given numerical array.
+Small test utility that finds pivot of a given numerical array and uses Mocha + Chai for testing.

 A pivot is an element in the array that is located at an index such that the sum of elements to its left, equals sum of elements to it's right.